yonitjio/exploring-odoo/README.md

 #### Documentation and Tutorials

-The N2 documentation and tutorials are maintained in a separate repository, which contains the Hugo-based site source code: https://github.com/yonitjio/n2-doc
+The N2 documentation and tutorials are maintained in a separate repository, which contains the Hugo-based site source code: https://github.com/yonitjio/n2-doc.

+The live documentation can be accessed on the N2 website or directly: https://yonitjio.github.io/n2-doc/

 ### Introduction Video